greyisgreat/Grey2Grab-v0.3.8/README.md

 GREY2GRAB is a GRAB-focused AI system designed to turn map ideas into detailed, playable GRAB levels.

+Unlike A Normal Prompt Which Is What Grey2Grab Started With You Can See Edits And Creations In Real Time

 The goal isn't simply to generate valid JSON.
 GREY2GRAB is designed to understand the structure and design of high-quality GRAB maps so it can create levels with intentional gameplay, visual detail, natural variation, and meaningful progression.

 ## What It Does